Mimi Balkanska

 Mimi Mihaylova Balkanska (1902–1984) was a Bulgarian opera singer.
 Her home in Sofia is national heritage and a Museum.

 Biography

 Balkanska was born on 22 July 1902 in the Bulgarian town Ruse.
 She is the granddaughter of Nikola Balkanski, a cousin of Georgi Sava Rakovski.
-After her father passes away in 1907, her entire family moves to the capital - Sofia.
-From 1914 to 1917 she takes piano lessons with Heinrich Wiesner and singing with Penka Toromanova,a famous opera singer.
+After her father passed away in 1907, her entire family moved to the capital - Sofia.
+From 1914 to 1917 she took piano lessons with Heinrich Wiesner and sang with Penka Toromanova, a famous opera singer.

-Mimi later specializes in singing in Berlin and Vienna.
-She marries twice.
-Her first husband is the trainer Ivan Tsatschev.
+Mimi later specialized in singing in Berlin and Vienna.
+She married twice.
+Her first husband was the trainer Ivan Tsatschev.

-On the 23th of May, 1975 she is awarded with the honorary award of Socialist labor and named a Hero of Socialist Labor.
-She receives other awards like "Red Flag of Labor during 1959 and the "Kiril and Metodii" culture award.
+On 23 May 1975 she was awarded with the honorary award of Socialist labor and named a Hero of Socialist Labour.
+She received other awards like "Red Flag of Labor" during 1959 and the "Kiril and Metodii" culture award.

-Balkanska also receives other numerous Soviet and National awards like "best artist" in 1949, "national artist" in 1950 and "Dimitrovska nagrada" in 1950.
+Balkanska also received numerous other Soviet and National awards like "best artist" in 1949, "national artist" in 1950 and "Dimitrovska nagrada" in 1950.